hengshuaiyao/HengshuaiYao.github.io/README.md

 I'm an adjunct professor at Department of Computing Science, University of Alberta.
-My research interest is model-based reinforcement learning with a recent focus on stochastic gradient methods, step-size adaptation, and sparse representation learning.
+My research interest is model-based reinforcement learning with a recent focus on stochastic gradient methods especially step-size adaptation.

 I studied reinforcement learning at the RLAI lab from 2008 to 2014 in a Ph.D program at the same department.
 I worked on offline model-based approximate policy iteration, multi-step linear Dyna-style planning, a novel reinforcement learning perspective for PageRank, and Webpage ranking and Web search.
-I interned with Yahoo!
+I did an internship with Yahoo!
 Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" project that detects trending topics in Yahoo search engine.
 I joined NCSoft game studio in San Francisco in 2016 working on reinforcement learning for mobile games.
 I joined Huawei in 2017 and founded joint lab projects between University of Alberta and Huawei.

 ### Education:
 * M.E, Tsinghua University, department of computer science and engineering, 2003--2006.